OurMachinery/themachinery-books/the_machinery_book/src/extending_the_machinery/write-a-plugin.md

 >
 > **Important:** The plugins created via the Engine expect a binary build version if you are using the source access version you might have to modify the `premake` file to make it point to the correct version.
 This workflow is currently under review.

-## Inspect a existing example to get inspiration
+## Inspect an existing example to get inspiration

 The easiest way to build a plugin is to start with an existing example.
 There are three places where you can find plugin samples: